-In accepting the award of the PSUs, the Participant acknowledges that:
+In accepting the award of the Stock Option, the Participant acknowledges that:

-(a) the Plan is established voluntarily by the Company, it is discretionary in nature and it may be modified, amended, suspended or terminated by the Company at any time, unless otherwise provided in the Plan and this Agreement;

-(b) the award of the RSUs is voluntary and occasional and does not create any contractual or other right for the Participant or any other person to receive future awards of restricted share units, or benefits in lieu of restricted share units or other Awards, even if restricted share units or other Awards have been awarded in the past;

-(c) all decisions with respect to future awards of restricted share units or other Awards, if any, will be at the sole discretion of the Company and its corporate bodies and the committees thereof;

-(d) the Participant's participation in the Plan will not (i) create any right to continue in the employ, office or service of the Company or any Subsidiary, Affiliate, division, or the Employer, (ii) create any inference as to the length of employment, office or service of the Participant or (iii) affect the right of the Company or any Subsidiary, Affiliate division, or the Employer to terminate the employment, office or service of the Participant at any time for any reason whatsoever, with or without Cause;

-(f) the award of the PSUs is an extraordinary item that does not constitute compensation of any kind for services of any kind rendered to the Company, Subsidiary, Affiliate, or division or the Employer, and such award is outside the scope of the Participant's employment or service contract, if any;

-(g) the award of the PSUs is not part of normal or expected compensation or salary for any purposes, including, but not limited to, calculating any severance, resignation, termination, redundancy, end of service payments, bonuses, long-service awards, pension or retirement benefits or similar payments and in no event should be considered as compensation for, or relating in any way to, past services for the Company, Subsidiary, Affiliate or division or the Employer;

-(h) in the event that the Participant is not an employee of the Company, Subsidiary, Affiliate or division, the award of the PSUs will not be interpreted to form an employment contract or relationship with the Company, Subsidiary, Affiliate or division; and furthermore, the award of the PSUs award will not be interpreted to form an employment contract with the Employer or the Company, Subsidiary, Affiliate or division;

-(i) in consideration of the award of the PSUs, no claim or entitlement to compensation or damages shall arise from termination of the PSUs or diminution in value of the PSUs resulting from the Participant's Termination of Employment by the Company, Subsidiary, Affiliate or division, or the Employer (for any reason whatsoever and whether or not in breach of local labor laws) and the Participant irrevocably releases the Company, Subsidiary, Affiliate or division and the Employer from any such claim that may arise; if, notwithstanding the foregoing, any such claim is found by a court of competent jurisdiction to have arisen, then, by accepting this Agreement, the Participant will be deemed irrevocably to have waived his or her entitlement to pursue such claim; and,

-(j) the future value of the Shares is unknown and cannot be predicted with certainty.
+- the Plan is established voluntarily by the Company. it is discretionary in nature and it may be modified, amended, suspended or terminated by the Company at any time, unless otherwise provided in the Plan and this Agreement; - the award of the Stock Option is voluntary and occasional and does not create any contractual or other right for the Participant or any other person to receive future grants of stock options, or benefits in lieu of stock options or other Awards, even if stock options or other Awards have been awarded in the past; - all decisions with respect to future awards of stock options or other Awards, if any, will be at the sole discretion of the Company and its corporate bodies and the committees thereof: - the Participant's participation in the Plan will not (i) create any right to continue in the employ, office or service of the Company or any Subsidiary, Affiliate, or division or the Employer: (ii) create any inference as to the length of employment, office or service of the Participant; or (iii) affect the right of the Company or any Subsidiary, Affiliate, or division or the Employer to terminate the employment, office or service of the Participant at any time, with or without Cause. - the Participant is voluntarily participating in the Plan; - the award of the Stock Option is an extraordinary item that does not constitute compensation of any kind for services of any kind rendered to the Company, Subsidiary, Affiliate, or division or the Employer, and such award is outside the scope of the Participant's employment or service contract, if any; - the Stock Option is not part of normal or expected compensation or salary for any purposes, including, but not limited to, calculating any severance, resignation, termination, redundancy, end of service payments, bonuses, long-service awards, pension or retirement benefits or similar payments and in no event should be considered as compensation for, or relating in any way to, past services for the Company, Subsidiary, Affiliate, or division, or the Employer; - in the event that the Participant is not an employee of the Company.
+Subsidiary, Affiliate, or division, the award of the Stock Option will not be interpreted to form an employment contract or relationship with the Company, Subsidiary, Affiliate, or division; and furthermore, the award of the Stock Option will not be interpreted to form an employment contract with the Employer, the Company, Subsidiary, Affiliate, or division; - in consideration of the award of the Stock Option, no claim or entitlement to compensation or damages shall arise from termination of the Stock Option or diminution in value of the Stock Option resulting from the Participant's Termination of Employment by the Company, Subsidiary, Affiliate, division or the Employer (for any reason whatsoever and whether or not in breach of local labor laws) and the Participant irrevocably releases the Company.
+Subsidiary, Affiliate or division and the Employer from any such claim that may arise; if, notwithstanding the foregoing, any such claim is found by a court of competent jurisdiction to have arisen, then, by accepting this Agreement, the Participant will be deemed irrevocably to have waived his or her entitlement to pursue such claim; and, - the future value of the Shares is unknown and cannot be predicted with certainty.

+10. Notices